marcovannoord/MysensorNode/README.md

 7. Connect the serial gateway to a Controller (i advice https://www.mysensors.org/controller/mynodesnet or Domoticz) and you're ready to receive data!

 After powering on your wireless node, it will search for an active controller in the network, which it will ask a unique device id; it will store that internally in its EEPROM.
 It will be saved even after losing power.
 Now you can send data to the controller.
 Using default settings, you can send/receive approximately 200 messages per second.

+#FAQ:

+Q: i get an error compiling the system can't find MySensors.h
+A: in your sketch, change the reference from mysensors.h to MySensor.h (so remove the "s").